-When I had Badger and Robot I wanted to do as much breastfeeding as I could with them.
-Unfortunately, my epilepsy complications meant I couldn’t hold Badger properly to feed him for the first couple of days and I had to use formula.
+When I had Louis and Rowan I wanted to do as much breastfeeding as I could with them.
+Unfortunately, my epilepsy complications meant I couldn’t hold Louis properly to feed him for the first couple of days and I had to use formula.
 When we got home, things weren’t what you’d call plain sailing and I didn’t feel I had very much breastfeeding support at all, so very quickly I just gave up.
-Sadly, it was a similar story with Robot.
+Sadly, it was a similar story with Rowan.

 If someone had given me some tips, like these sent to me by Philips Avent, I honestly feel they would’ve made a difference to me and even helped me to breastfeed for longer overall.
 So I’m putting them here on the blog because I really would like to breastfeed this baby when he arrives in August and I just might need to look these tips over myself in the near future.

 10 Feeding Tips for Combined Bottle and Breast Feeding, developed by Vicki Scott, Midwife and Parenting Expert

 - If you have problems with low milk supply, or have twins then it can be difficult to meet your baby’s demands.
 Seek help from a breastfeeding advisor to help get your milk supply up, but as an alternative supplementing your baby’s breastfeeds may be necessary.
 Using some formula milk does not mean the end of breastfeeding, it is quite possible to do both and continue to give baby the benefits of your milk.

 - In the early months it is a good idea, and sometimes necessary, to express milk at the same time you are giving your baby a bottle.
 This is to prevent engorgement and to protect your milk supply.

 - Having all of your feeding equipment ready in advance makes things much easier.
 Breast pumps, milk storage containers and bottles can all be sterilized in advance, assembled and ready to go for up to 24 hours before being sterilized again for the next use.